Wheels on Meals: Plot

-Thomas and David are cousins who run a fast food van in Barcelona.
-The food is delivered by Thomas, who rushes around the square on a skateboard.
-After fending off a biker gang they continue business as normal.

-They pay a visit to David's father, who is in a mental institution, and bump into Sylvia, the daughter of David's father's girlfriend.
-Thomas encourages his cousin to try to ask her out on a date, but David chickens out of this, making the excuse she would have said no anyway.
+Thomas and David are Chinese cousins who run a fast food van in Barcelona and practice martial arts in their spare time.
+They are friends with Moby, a bumbling Chinese assistant to a private investigator who passes him his business in Spain after fleeing from debtors.
+Moby's first job is to find the child of a maid who used to work for a wealthy family.
+After fending off a biker gang, Thomas and David pay a visit to David's insane father, Chen, who is in a mental institution, and bump into Sylvia, the daughter of David's father's resident girlfriend.
+Thomas encourages his cousin to try to ask her out on a date, but David chickens out of this.